andrechristikan/ack-nestjs-boilerplate/README.md

 	});
 	```

-	I also put env value into `DatabaseConfig` too
+	This project also put env value into `DatabaseConfig` too

 	```env
 	DATABASE_HOST=localhost:27017